Plant Community Fire Ecology

 The Southeastern Coastal Plain Tree-Ring Laboratory

-The Southeastern Coastal Plain Tree-Ring Laboratory is a collaboration between the Tall Timbers Fire Ecology Program (Monica Rother and Kevin Robertson) and Research Associate Jean Huffman.
+The Southeastern Coastal Plain Tree-Ring Laboratory is a collaboration between the Tall Timbers Fire Ecology Program and Research Associate Jean Huffman.
 Huffman is a local expert in dendrochronology and has been working to develop tree-ring based records of fire in Florida since the late 1990s.
 The three researchers are working now together to uncover the fire history of several sites throughout Florida and southern Georgia, building records that will hopefully extend back into the 1600s, possibly earlier.